christopherwoodall/Ben-s-Software-/readme.md

 - Watch and navigate his favorite shows and movies
 - Play simple games
 - Access trivia and word challenges
 - Control his computer with system and emergency functions
+- Search Images and Videos on YouTube via his new Search Web app as of Sept 2025

 The project is shared openly to inspire others to build similar accessibility tools.